michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

    - Name: `stcontosoaiflowlogs` (must be globally unique — adjust if taken)
    - Resource group: `rg-secure-ai-prod`
    - Redundancy: LRS (sufficient for a lab)
+   - If prompted for a **Primary service** / storage account type selector during creation, choose **Azure Blob Storage or Azure Data Lake Storage Gen 2** — flow logs write JSON output to blob containers, and the other options (Azure Files, Queue, Table) won't work for this purpose
    - **Networking tab:** disable public access if practical, or restrict to your own IP for now
 2. Azure Portal → **Network Watcher** → **NSG flow logs** → **+ Create**

-   - Select `nsg-ai-workload` → Flow logs version: **Version 2**
-   - Storage account: `stcontosoaiflowlogs`
-   - Retention: 30 days
+   The creation flow uses a unified resource picker rather than selecting one NSG directly:
+   - Under **Select virtual networks to enable flow logs**, click **+ Add subnets**
+   - In the **Select subnet** picker, check all three: `snet-ai-workload`, `snet-private-endpoints`, and `snet-shared-services` (these span both VNets but appear together in one list)
+   - **Skip `AzureBastionSubnet`** — its control-plane traffic is already governed by Microsoft's required Bastion NSG rules, and there's little value logging it for this project
+   - Confirm the selection — all three should now appear as rows in the flow log table
+   - **Storage account:** confirm `stcontosoaiflowlogs` is selected (should auto-populate since it's in the same region)
+   - **Retention days:** `30`
-   - Leave **Traffic Analytics** disabled for now — it requires a Log Analytics workspace, which doesn't exist until Phase 5
+   - **Analytics tab:** leave **Traffic Analytics** disabled — it requires a Log Analytics workspace, which doesn't exist until Phase 5
-3. Repeat for `nsg-private-endpoints` and `nsg-shared-services`
+   - **Review + create** → **Create**
+3. Once created, spot-check by opening one of the three NSGs directly → **Settings** → look for a **Flow logs** entry confirming it's active, rather than just trusting the subnet appeared in the picker

-📸 **Screenshot to capture:** NSG flow logs configuration page showing all three NSGs enabled.
-Save as `screenshots/phase-02/05-nsg-flow-logs-enabled.png`.
+📸 **Screenshot to capture:** NSG flow logs configuration page showing all three subnets enabled.

-> **Callback to Phase 5:** once the Log Analytics workspace exists, return here and enable **Traffic Analytics** on each flow log configuration, pointing at that workspace — this upgrades raw flow log storage into queryable, visualized traffic data alongside the Sentinel detections built in that phase.
+> **Callback to Phase 5:** once the Log Analytics workspace exists, return here and enable **Traffic Analytics** on this same flow log configuration, pointing at that workspace — this upgrades raw flow log storage into queryable, visualized traffic data alongside the Sentinel detections built in that phase.

 ### Section 6: Deploy Azure Bastion